firebolt-db/godocs/docs/_includes/sql_examples/array_concat.md

 {% endraw %}

 {% raw %}
-If the array arguments have different member type, they are casted to their common type:
+If the array arguments have a different member type, they are casted to their common type:
 ``` sql
 SELECT [1.333] || [1] as res;
 ```